10 Beginner Mistakes to Avoid When Mixing Music

 But our idols have a method to their madness.
-When Dave Pensado displays a six plug-in chain on a YouTube video, he’s showing you a step-by-step blueprint.
-He knows why one EQ might be right for the high-pass on a track, why the next is appropriate for boosting the high mids, why such-and-such compressor has the perfect complementary tone, and most importantly, how all the plug-ins are going to work together.
+When proven engineers display a seven-instance plug-in chain, each one of those processors has a distinct purpose.
+Pros know why one EQ might be right for the high pass on a track, why the next is appropriate for boosting the high mids, why such-and-such compressor has the perfect complementary tone, and most importantly, how all the plug-ins are going to work together.

 So he did something daring: he took off all the processing and limited himself to two plug-ins and one send effect.
 To his surprise, it turned out quite well.
 I’ve since heard classical recordings this man engineered, and they are as excellent as anything I’ve listened to.

 I take no credit for his evolution—I didn’t offer any advice or criticism; limiting himself to two concrete plug-ins was his idea.
-I only watched him learn that you don’t have to work so hard, especially if you don’t fight the natural/different busses.
+I only watched him learn that you don’t have to work so hard.

 It comes back to this: Whenever you’re reaching for a new plug-in, do you know what you’re trying to achieve with this next move?
 Are you serving or fighting the sound?